Farmagia: Story

-In the aftermath, Diluculum reveals himself to have faked his own death and consumed the Oración Seis' souls to restore his youth.
+In the aftermath, Diluculum reveals himself to have staged his own death and consumed the Oración Seis's souls to restore his youth.
 Abducting Nares and resurrecting the other generals, Diluculum transforms all but his knowing servant L'Oreille into demi-beasts and sends them to rampage across Felicidad.
 The party is forced to kill the generals while Diluculum prepares to reap all souls in Felicidad with the Grand Harvest Festival.
-Through clairvoyant dreams experienced by Arche, the party learns that the archangels Diluculum and Eleonora created Felicidad and its denizens alongside Dentro—their seraph friend—after a failed uprising against God, who would consume human souls to amass power; when God afflicted Eleonora with a curse that rapidly aged her to death, Diluculum consumed her soul to preserve her vital connection to the Elemental Spirits, which also passed her curse onto him.
-Driven mad with grief, Diluculum intends to strengthen himself with Felicidad's souls to kill God, having created the Oración Seis and its candidates—including Ten and his friends—to further his goal.
+Through clairvoyant dreams experienced by Arche, the party learns that the archangels Diluculum and Eleonora created Felicidad and its denizens alongside Dentro—their seraph friend—after a failed uprising against God, who would consume human souls to amass power; when God cursed Eleonora to rapidly age to death, Diluculum consumed her soul to preserve her vital connection to the Elemental Spirits, which also passed her curse onto him.
+Driven mad with grief, Diluculum intends to strengthen himself with Felicidad's souls to kill God, having created the Oración Seis and its candidates—including Ten and his friends—to advance his goal.

 Diluculum successfully casts the Grand Harvest Festival after Dentro allows him to absorb his soul.
 Ten survives the spell by drawing strength from his friends, which awakens him as the Farmagia Hyperion; meanwhile, Diluculum's strength quickly deteriorates due to him consuming Dentro's soul, unaware that Dentro's old age was a slowed effect of God's curse.
 Ten revives his friends, and together they defeat Diluculum and restore Felicidad along with the souls lost in the Grand Harvest Festival.
 The party then become Felicidad's new leaders, the Dragons of Centvelt, returning the land to prosperity.
 Meanwhile, God's messenger Charlot—a cherub who had been controlling Lisan—chooses not to report Ten's awakening to God out of fondness for the party, sparing Felicidad from God's interference.